10 Lightweight Rain Jackets For Staying Dry This Spring

 I’m of the belief that spring is the ultimate “yes, but…” season.
 You know what I mean.
 Yes, the flowers are blooming, but I certainly hope you have Claritin on you.
 Yes, the sun is finally shining, and it no longer sets at 3pm thank goodness, but there’s nothing like rain to throw a wrench on well-planned outings and outfits.
 Furthermore, the proverbial April showers tend to start before April and often last long after.

-The 10 lightweight rain jackets we’ve rounded up here may not do much for seasonal allergies, but they’re sure to keep you dry this spring.
+The 15 best lightweight rain jackets we’ve rounded up here may not do much for seasonal allergies, but they’re sure to keep you dry this spring.
 When it’s wet out, put that temperature-focused jacket away, and reach for one of these weather-focused ones instead.

 Outdoor Research Helium Rain Jacket